-For the longest time, I’ve had an irrational fear of processing pumpkins.
+I’ve had an irrational fear of processing pumpkins for the longest time.
 It just seemed overwhelming.
 How would I cut them?
 Why did the guts have to be so gross to deal with?
 What do I do with all those seeds?

 PROCESSING FRESH PUMPKIN

-In May 2018, I planted one pie pumpkin plant and it produced 8 small pumpkins.
+In May 2018, I planted one pie pumpkin plant, and it produced eight small pumpkins.
 I was thrilled.
 I harvested them in September before the early frost, and they ripened beautifully in time for use as Thanksgiving and Halloween decorations.

 With Halloween over, it was time to take the plunge.
-The first surprise was that it was actually very easy to cut them open.
+The first surprise was that cutting them open was very easy.
 I didn’t even have to warm them up in the microwave.

 I removed the seeds with a tablespoon and saved them for another project.

-NOTE: In order to easily open a pumpkin, you must use a variety that is meant for baking.
+NOTE: To easily open a pumpkin, you must use a variety meant for baking.
 Pumpkins meant for jack-o-lanterns will have much thicker skin and be harder to cut open.

 I lined up the pumpkin halves on my baking sheet and cooked them at 375 for around an hour.
-Your times will vary depending on the size of your pumpkins.
-When I could easily stick a fork in them and the thinner ones were starting to slightly break apart, I declared them done and took them out to cool completely.
+Your time will vary depending on the size of your pumpkins.
+When I could easily stick a fork in them, and the thinner ones were starting to break apart slightly, I declared them done and took them out to cool completely.

 Related: Pumpkin Spice Cupcakes with Cinnamon Cream Cheese Icing

 I don’t have a food processor or a particularly large blender, so I roughly broke up the pieces by hand, added 1/2 cup of water, and used my immersion blender.
-If you are using a larger blender, you don’t have to add the water, but I was concerned about overwhelming my motor of mine.
+If you are using a larger blender, you don’t have to add the water, but I was concerned about overwhelming my motor.

 Not sure what to do with the vegetables you’ve grown this year?
-Get my 4-page cheat sheet below to help you out:
+Download the free cheat sheet below to help you out:

 Pumpkin Puree with Little Effort

-I ended up processing four batches and got 13 bags of pumpkin with 1 1/2 to 2 cups each in them.
-(Sorry friends, I’m just not a huge fan of measuring, but I admire those of you who are!)
-If 1 bag=1 can of store puree (at $6/can), the savings are $78!
+I processed four batches and got 13 bags of pumpkin with 1 1/2 to 2 cups each.
+(Sorry friends, I’m not a huge fan of measuring, but I admire those of you who are!)
+If 1 bag = 1 can of store puree (at $6/can), the savings are $78!
 Not bad for something that takes about an hour of actual work (not counting the time in the oven).

-My son is a super picky eater because of his sensory preferences, and pumpkin is one of the few vegetables that I can generally hide in something he does eat like pancakes or bread.
-If you only use pumpkin in one or two recipes a year, just buy a can.
+My son is a super picky eater because of his sensory preferences, and pumpkin is one of the few vegetables I can generally hide in something he eats, like pancakes or bread.
+If you only use pumpkin in one or two recipes a year, buy a can.
 But if you use it more often like I do and enjoy doing this kind of stuff, then growing and processing the pumpkins is worth the savings!

 Here are some delicious recipes for you to try: